cdown/sshrc/README.md

     $ chmod +x sshrc
     $ sudo mv sshrc /usr/local/bin #or anywhere else on your PATH

-### Advanced configuration
+## Advanced configuration

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
 Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the server's /tmp directory after login.
-You can find them at $SSHHOME/.sshrc.d
+You can find them at `$SSHHOME/.sshrc.d`.
 You can usually tell programs to load their configuration from the $SSHHOME/.sshrc.d directory by setting the right environment variables.
-For example, vim uses the VIM environment variable.
+Putting too much data in ~/.sshrc.d will slow down your login times.
+If the folder contents are > 64kB, the server may block your sshrc attempts.
+For larger configurations, consider copying files to an obscure folder on the server and using ~/.sshrc to automatically source those configurations on login.

+### Vim

     $ mkdir -p ~/.sshrc.d
     $ echo ':imap <special> jk <Esc>' > ~/.sshrc.d/.vimrc